kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

-# Use of KY-013 almost supported, but not yet

 # Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
-So don't expect this expanded one to fit in Leonardos, Esplora nor Yún, for examples.
-If you need KY-013 analog sensors with those boards, see my thermostat repository where I removed the thermostat "auto" option so those boards can have calibrated KY-013 with DHT capability.
+So don't expect the auto thermostat mode option to be available in Leonardos, Esplora nor Yún, for examples.
+So those boards can have calibrated KY-013 with DHT capability with this version.
 At some point in future enhancements, I foresee a time when the sketch will require the board to have at least 64K flash size.

 First, a recap of the base features included in the thermostat version for 32K flash boards that don't allow that full 32K for sketches: